TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.security-center/jit-vm-not-recommended.md

 For a VM to be eligible for JIT:

 * The subscription must be under Standard Pricing Tier.
 See [Pricing Page](https://azure.microsoft.com/pricing/details/security-center/) for more information.<br>
 * The VM is deployed through ARM.
-Classic VMs are not supported.<br>
+Classic VMs are not supported.
-* NSG must exist on either VM or its subnet.
+* NSG must exist on either VM or its subnet

 ## **Recommended Documents**